May 12-14, 2025 | Grass Lake, Michigan

 WILL THE SESSIONS BE RECORDED?

 The truthful answer is that I just don’t know, but I will try!
 Recording sessions is not as easy as it sounds, and I want our full attention to be on our live audience.
 Please just do your best to join us and don’t count on a recording.
 It worked out great last year, but I cannot promise for this one.
 Whenever technology is involved, I never make promises.
+Attendees are not allowed to record the sessions in any way.

 CAN YOU HELP ME FIND A RIDE?